 INTRODUCTION

-Hygiene practice is much more than a personal preference—it’s a crucial aspect of maintaining health and wellbeing.
-Cleanliness reduces exposure to germs and harmful pathogens, enabling your immune system to function at its best.
-Simple hygiene practices like regular handwashing, disinfecting surfaces and personal grooming can prevent infections, enhance immunity and promote overall health.
-This article explains the benefits of hygiene practices for immunity.
+Hygiene practice is far more than just a personal choice.
+It is a cornerstone of long-term health and wellbeing.
+Cleanliness reduces your exposure to germs and harmful pathogens, allowing the immune system to operate at its best.
+Embracing simple routines like regular handwashing, disinfecting surfaces and personal grooming can help prevent infections, enhance immunity and strengthen overall health and wellbeing.
+The benefit of hygiene practices for immunity is clear: consistent hygiene habits give your body the upper hand against illness.

 HOW HYGIENE SUPPORTS THE IMMUNE SYSTEM